matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/hardhat/_hardhat-deploy-testnet.md

 1. Create a new file in the `ignition/modules` folder called `QuickstartToken.ts`.

 1. Copy and paste the ignition module below into `QuickstartToken.ts`.
+    This will be used to deploy the contract.

     ```solidity
     :code-import{filePath="zksync-os/ignition/modules/QuickstartToken.ts"}